lextoumbourou/notes/notes/reference/moocs/coursera/linear-algebra-machine-learning/week-3.md

         $\begin{bmatrix}1 & 1 & 3\\ 0 & 1 & 1 \\ 0 & 0 & 1\end{bmatrix}\begin{bmatrix}a \\ b \\ c\end{bmatrix} = \begin{bmatrix}15 \\ 6 \\ 2 \end{bmatrix}$

-        We know we have what's called a [[Triangular Matrix]], which is a matrix where everything below the "body diagonal" is 0.
-We have reduced the matrix to [[Row Echelon Form]].
+        We know we have what's called a [Triangular Matrix](Triangular Matrix), which is a matrix where everything below the "body diagonal" is 0.
+We have reduced the matrix to [Row Echelon Form](Row Echelon Form).

         We can take c from each of the rows.